sara-sabr/ITStrategy/_pages/en/capabilities.md

 - Broken builds are fixed immediately [1-7]
 - How much time between the build breaking and having it fixed, either with a check-in that fixes the problem, or by reverting the breaking change. [time]
 - The % of automation in your deployment pipeline [%]
-- How much time spent on delays in the deployment pipeline?
+- How much time spent on delays in the deployment pipeline? [time]
 - Adequate test data is available to run full automated test suites.
 [1-7]
 - Test data for automated test suites can be acquired on demand.
 [1-7]
 - Test data doesn’t limit or constrain the automated tests that teams can run.
 [1-7]